vishvAsa/devaH/content/kalpaH/general/tattvam/devaH/hierarchy/_index.md

 ---

 ## Intro
 - Various hindu views exist about hierarchies of power among deities.
+Some place viShNu at the top, others shiva, others indra, others vAyu and so on.
-- Some place viShNu at the top, others shiva, others indra, others vAyu and so on.
+- My personal views are strongly platonic / polycentric.

 ### Harmony
 - Irrespective of specifics of hierarchy, all major hindu traditions assume great harmony among all the deva-s; and the vedic tradition necessarily involves adoring multiple deva-s in the prescribed rituals - no sectarian ifs and buts.